 If you have decided to invest in winter tires due to mandatory law or your own driving safety, you may check out the below tips:

 - Purchase winter tires that are marked with the Alpine pictograph ( peaked mountain with a snowflake)

 - Install a set of 4 matching winter tires.
-Do not change just the front wheel tires if your car has a front wheel drive train.
+Do not change just the front wheel tires if your car has a front-wheel drive train.

 - When you notice that the tires are worn out and almost near the indicators for tread wear then replace those tires.

-- Make a habit to check the air pressure of the winter tires at least once in a month.
+- Make a habit to check the air pressure of the winter tires at least once a month.

 Can Winter Tires Be Used All Year

 Just because you purchased winter tires does not mean that you continue to use them all the time.
 Winter tires are not meant to be used all year round as they have softer rubber.
 These tires have a tread pattern that opens so if you use them all the time then they wear out fast.
-Warmer temperatures do not suit winter tires due to the technology and designing.
+Warmer temperatures do not suit winter tires due to the technology and design.
 On dry warm pavements, the winter tires wear out faster and have less tread life.
 Moreover, in certain Canadian provinces if you use winter tires all year round then you may even pay a fine.

 If you decide to use winter tires all through the year then beware of the following: